Battle of Mojkovac: Results

 There is considerable disagreement about the actual conduct of the battle, but the Montenegrins forced a numerically superior foe to retreat.
-The battle was intended to give the Royal Serbian Army enough time reach the Albanian mountains in their retreat to Corfu, but in fact, most of the Serbian troops had already crossed the mountains and reached the coast and were battling their way south between Scutari (Shkodër) and Durazzo (Durrës).
+The battle was intended to give the Royal Serbian Army enough time to reach the Albanian mountains in their retreat to Corfu, but in fact, most of the Serbian troops had already crossed the mountains and reached the coast and were battling their way south between Scutari (Shkodër) and Durazzo (Durrës).

 The Montenegrin forces continued to hold the Berane-Andrijevica-Mojkovac-Tara River line until withdrawing on 18 January.
 The Austrians then continued pushing their offensive south.

 In the meantime, the Austro-Hungarians had already taken Mount Lovćen (11/1), the capital Cetinje (13/1), Peć and Berane (10/1).

 Some historians indicate that at the time of the battle King Nicholas was already in surrender negotiations and that several units had already surrendered, while others hold that King Nicholas did not agree to negotiate until 12 January.
 However, by 25 January the entire army of Montenegro had laid down its weapons.

 Generalmajor Reinöhl said of the battle: "The courage of the Montenegrin soldier has no equal in the history of wars.
 Here you could see the Montenegrin soldier attacking the enemy's bayonets with his bare hands.
 That numerically small army, armed with primitive weapons, on the terrain of Mojkovac for days stopped the much more numerous Austro-Hungarian Army, equipped with modern arms."